 Easy Garam Masala Recipe

 Garam Masala is the most popular of many masalas in Indian cooking that are prepared in advance and made of several spices.
 Its flavour varies immensely and depends completely on the cooks who prepare it.
 A South Indian Garam Masala will be very different from a North Indian Garam Masala, and within any region it will change from family to family, restaurant to restaurant.
 There are however a few common essential ingredients.
+You can also find on our website, a complete list of basic Indian spices.

-Here we present a simple, eight-ingredient, recipe of garam spices.
+Here, we present a simple, eight-ingredient, recipe of garam spices.
 "Garam" means “warming.”
 Garam masala is thus a mixture of spices that warms the body.
 We’re big advocates of storing spices in a sealed, glass container.
 This 8-ingredient recipe will give you enough masala to fill a 250 ml mason jar.

 Easy Garam Masala Ingredients